Ahmed Hussen: Minister of Immigration, Citizenship and Refugees

 On January 10, 2017, Hussen was appointed minister of immigration as part of a Cabinet shuffle by Prime Minister Justin Trudeau.
 The nomination makes Hussen the first Somali-Canadian to serve in the government cabinet.

 As immigration minister, Hussen announced on 2017 the Government of Canada will welcome nearly one million immigrants over the next three years.
 The number of migrants would climb to 310,000 in 2018, up from 300,000 in 2017.
 That number was to rise to 330,000 in 2019 then 340,000 in 2020.

 On October 31, 2018, Hussen announced that the Government of Canada had updated its multi-year immigration levels plan, which would see the number of new immigrants in Canada rise to 350,000 by 2021.
 This plan was to see immigration levels rise by 40,000 more than Canada's target of 310,000 immigrants in 2018.
 The planned increases were set to reflect needs in the economic class of immigration to aid with Canada's labour shortages, as well as in humanitarian streams of immigration.

 In a 2018, Angus Reid Institute poll found that Hussen is one of the least popular ministers in Trudeau's cabinet.

 Minister of Families, Children and Social Development

 Hussen was shuffled to the families, children and social development portfolio following the 2019 federal election.

 Minister of Housing and Diversity and Inclusion

 After the Liberals won the 2021 federal election, Prime Minister Justin Trudeau kept Hussen in his cabinet, moving him to the housing and diversity and inclusion file.
+Hussain owns a rental property in Ottawa, which has raised suggestions of conflict of interest.

+In May 2022, Hussein accused critics of his record in tackling the housing crisis of "misinformation and disinformation".

 In August 2022, it was discovered that Hussen's department had given a $133,000 grant to the Community Media Advocacy Centre (CMAC), an organization whose senior consultant has a history of anti-semitism.
-Fellow Liberal MP Anthony Housefather claims that he told Minister Hussen about the anti-semetic consultant before the news broke, and that Hussen and his department could have moved quicker to cut CMAC's funding.
+Fellow Liberal MP Anthony Housefather claims that he told Minister Hussen about the anti-semitic consultant before the news broke, and that Hussen and his department could have moved quicker to cut CMAC's funding.

+In 2023, it was revealed that Hussein's office gave at least $93,050 to the sister of one of his senior ministerial staffers.

+Minister of International Development

+In July 2023, Hussen became Minister of International Development, succeeding Harjit Sajjan.